-Yes, but using the new harvesting model agencies are expected to provide a consolidated harvest source for their entire agency.
+Yes, but agencies are expected to provide a consolidated harvest source for their entire agency.
 Individual upstream harvest sources should be managed within each agency.

-What the backend metadata format in data.gov?
-Is it ISO? for Geo and Raw?
+What is the native metadata format in data.gov?
+Is it ISO? for Geo and non-geo?

 Geospatial metadata on Data.gov is converted to ISO if it’s not already provided as ISO.
-The source metadata as well as any converted ISO metadata is available for any of those datasets.
+If the metadata is provided to Data.gov in CSDGM format, the source CSDGM metadata record will be available to users, along with the converted ISO metadata record.
 The common metadata format across Data.gov is a data model specific to CKAN, but all metadata is also available as DCAT RDF and Schema.org microdata.
 Data.gov is looking into providing other common metadata schemas across the site including the current Project Open Data schema which is a profile of DCAT using JSON-LD.

 Seems an easy approach for the system to check for the geographic extent metadata element to identify geospatial data.
 Can this be expedited?
 Better for one solution that works for all then the temp theme keyword solution that requires work from all.